gus-hub-tech/data-lake/README.md

 Configures Amazon Athena for querying data stored in the S3 bucket.

 # Prerequisites
-Before running the script, ensure you have the following:
+Before running my script, I ensured I had the following:

-Go to Sportsdata.io and create a free account
+I went to Sportsdata.io and created a free account
-At the top left, you should see "Developers", if you hover over it you should see "API Resources" Click on "Introduction & Testing"
+At the top left, I saw "Developers", and when I hovered over it I saw "API Resources" I clicked on "Introduction & Testing"

-Click on "SportsDataIO API Free Trial" and fill out the information & be sure to select NBA for this tutorial
+I clicked on "SportsDataIO API Free Trial" and filled out the information & made sure to select NBA for this tutorial

-You will get an email and at the bottom it says "Launch Developer Portal"
+I got an email and at the bottom it said "Launch Developer Portal"

-By default it takes you to the NFL, on the left click on NBA
+By default it took me to the NFL, so on the left I clicked on NBA

-Scroll down until you see "Standings"
+I scrolled down until I saw "Standings"

-You'll "Query String Parameters", the value in the drop down box is your API key.
+Under "Query String Parameters", the value in the drop down box was my API key.

-Copy this string because you will need to paste it later in the script
+I copied this string because I needed to paste it later in the script

-IAM Role/Permissions: Ensure the user or role running the script has the following permissions:
+IAM Role/Permissions: I ensured my user or role running the script had the following permissions:

 S3: s3:CreateBucket, s3:PutObject, s3:DeleteBucket, s3:ListBucket
 Glue: glue:CreateDatabase, glue:CreateTable, glue:DeleteDatabase, glue:DeleteTable